How To Cook Delicious Quinoa (Master TIPS & RECIPES)

 Kosher salt and freshly ground black pepper

 Rinse the seeds before beginning!
-Add the first three ingredients (chicken stock, lemon juice and quinoa) to a medium saucepan.
+Add the first three ingredients (chicken stock, lemon juice, and quinoa) to a medium saucepan.
 Bring the mixture to a boil over medium-high heat.
 Reduce the heat to a simmer, cover the pan and cook until all the liquid is absorbed.
 This should take about 12 to 15 minutes.

 You will want to create the dressing while the seeds are cooking.
 In a small bowl, mix together the olive oil, 1/4 cup fresh lemon juice, and seasonings.
 Season with additional salt and pepper to taste.

-When the seeds has finished cooking, pour the dressing over the quinoa and toss until the mixture is evenly coated.
+When the seeds have finished cooking, pour the dressing over the quinoa and toss until the mixture is evenly coated.
 Transfer a meal to a serving dish and season again with salt and pepper to taste before serving.

 See more about quinoa salad recipes.

-How to cook quinoa on the stove top
+How to cook quinoa on the stovetop

 For every cup of seeds, you will need to add 2 cups of liquid.
 You can use water or chicken/vegetable broth for more flavor.
-Rinse the seeds before adding it to the pan.
+Rinse the seeds before adding them to the pan.
 It will need to cook in the liquid until all of the liquid is absorbed.
 This should take approximately 15-20 minutes.
 It should have a bite to it, but not be audibly crunchy.
 After the liquid has been absorbed, take cooked the seeds off the heat and let it stand for at least 5 minutes.
 Salt to taste if needed.
 Fluff the quinoa with a fork and enjoy!

 How to cook quinoa in a rice cooker

 It can also be prepared in a rice cooker for a less hands-on approach.
 The ratio for quinoa to liquid in a rice cooker is the same as the stove-top version.
-Rinse the seeds before adding it to the rice cooker.
+Rinse the seeds before adding them to the rice cooker.
 To prepare 1 cup of seeds, you will need to add 2 cups of liquid.
 Turn the rice cooker on and wait until the timer pops up!
 You can also add some salt after tasting.

 How to cook quinoa in the oven

 There are many recipes available that involve baking the quinoa with other ingredients.
 In fact, this is an easy way to create a delicious entree for a dinner party or for a family.
 It involves the same ratio of seeds to liquid as the other cooking methods.
 However, baked quinoa also includes other ingredients for more variety.
-One recipe includes onions and jalapeños and is baked for approximately 20 minutes at 350 °F (177 °C) .
+One recipe includes onions and jalapeños and is baked for approximately 20 minutes at 350 °F (177 °C).

-How to cook quinoa – video
+Cooking quinoa – video

 Most common mistakes when making quinoa